Workers' Comp Claim Denied? Your Options and Next Steps

 The denial letter should explain the reasoning for the decision.
 Workers’ comp claims are generally denied “if an insurance adjuster believes the injury does not arise out of a workplace accident,” Lewis says.
 There are a few common reasons for denial:

-- Didn’t meet deadlines.
 Deadlines are crucial throughout the entire workers’ comp process.
-Your claim could be denied if you do not promptly report an injury to your employer (generally within a few days) or file a claim with the insurance carrier within the required timeframe (typically, 30-90 days).
-It is best to act quickly.
+Your claim could be denied if you do not promptly report an injury to your employer.
+You generally have a few days to do this.

-- Intoxication.
-A claim could also be denied if a drug test comes back positive for alcohol or some level of marijuana, cocaine or another illegal substance causing impaired judgment.
+A claim could also be denied if a drug test comes back positive for alcohol or some level of marijuana, cocaine, or another illegal substance causing impaired judgment.

 These are only some of the reasons for denied workers’ comp claims.
 Reviewing the denial letter for the specific reasons in your case is essential.
 If the reasons are unclear from the letter, speak with your employer directly.